konik-io/barn/README.md

 ## Features
  - Easy and understandable API to create and read invoices.
- - Extensive documented API and examples.
+ - Extensive documentation with examples.
  - Logical invoice validation done with JSR303
  - Validation of invoices against ZUGFeRD profiles.
  - Validation of invoices against specific country invoice regulations.